We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-When choosing a theme, here are some key things to bear in mind.
+When choosing a theme, there are some key things to bear in mind:

 - Some themes now come in Shopify’s new ‘Online Store 2.0’ format (you can spot these by their ‘OS 2.0’ icons).
 This format features a new drag-and-drop editor that gives you much more flexibility around how to lay out your pages.
-I generally recommend using Online Store 2.0 themes where possible, but you should note that at time of writing, there’s only one free theme in this format — ‘Dawn.’
-You can learn more about the new ‘Dawn’ theme and OS 2.0 here.
+I generally recommend using Online Store 2.0 themes where possible (at time of writing, nine of the free themes come in OS 2.0 format: ‘Colorblock,’ ‘Craft,’ ‘Crave,’ ‘Dawn,’ ‘Refersh,’ ‘Ride,’ ‘Sense,’ ‘Studio’ and ‘Taste’).

 - Don’t let fonts and colors sway your theme selection too much — these are easily editable once you’ve installed a theme.
 Ensuring that a theme has the features you need (for example particular layouts, search bars etc.) is more important for now.

-- Most themes come in 2-3 variants — check each version before settling on one.
+- Some themes come in 2-3 variants — check each version before settling on one.

-- You can try out paid themes to see how they look before parting with cash for them.
+- You can try paid themes out to see how they look before buying them.
 (It’s also worth noting that the prices listed for the paid-themes are one-off fees, not monthly charges.)

 8. Create your home page

-When you’ve settled on your Shopify theme, it’s time to create your homepage.
+When you’ve settled on your Shopify theme, it’s time to create your store’s home page.

 To do this, go to Online Store > Themes and click the ‘Customize’ button.
 This will take you to a drag-and-drop editor for your home page.

 The default layout and the options available to you here will vary a bit by theme, but all Shopify themes typically let you add sections like: